 If you’re looking for a job as a maker working for someone else’s business, we are pleased to have connections with commercial workshops that are always looking for well-trained makers.
 We’ll help you find a role that suits you, prepare for the interview, and train you in any specific techniques you might need to know.

-You can tailor your course with us to suit whichever path you want to take, specialising in different skills or materials and learning more about what your work life will look like once you graduate.
-Take a look at some of our graduate interviews to find out about what kinds of things our previous students have gone on to do.
+You can tailor your course with us to suit whichever path you want to take, specialising in different skills or materials and learning more about what your work life will look like once you finish your course.
+Take a look at some of our past student interviews to find out about what kinds of things our previous students have gone on to do.

 Laurent Peacock, self employed